-A WiFi USB hub is a hardware device that allows you to share USB devices across a WiFi network.
+A WiFi USB hub or USB sharing station is a hardware device that allows you to share USB devices across a WiFi network.
 It creates a USB to WiFi bridge that enables you to access USB devices across your network.

 USB hubs can be obtained in a variety of sizes that offer the ability to attach different numbers of devices.
 Most have at least four ports, allowing that many devices to be connected to your WiFi network simultaneously.

 How does a wireless USB hub work?

 A wireless USB hub converts the data transmitted by the connected devices to WiFi signals that can be forwarded to other network users.
 The devices that need network access are directly connected to the hub which communicates with your WiFi router to make their information available to other users of the network.
 It requires a direct connection to the USB devices to be shared and needs to be configured to work with your network router.